Afterlove EP: Gameplay

 Afterlove EP is a side-scrolling visual novel described as a mix of dating sim, rhythm game, and adventure game genres.
 The player controls Rama, a young musician who is part of a musical band with Adit and Tasya.
 His girlfriend, Cinta, dies from a health emergency.
 A year later, Rama approaches his band mates to find out that he has to create an extended play within twenty-eight days for an upcoming band performance.
 Whether Rama successfully creates the extended play determines Rama's retention in the musical band.
 Rama also hallucinates Cinta's voice that interjects Rama's actions and conversations, which Rama tends to respond to during conversations.

-The player can decide on what Rama can do the time period.
+The player can decide on what Rama can do in the time period.
 However, the player is limited in doing two actions per day - one in the morning and one in the evening.
 The player can interact with various people, travel across the game's map, or attend therapy.
 The player can also sprint or fast-forward dialogue.
 Rama can also choose dialog options.

 The game also features a rhythm game section where the player taps and holds directional buttons that arrive from the left and right side.
 However, the player's performance in rhythm game sections do not affect dialogue among characters.
 The game features dating sim gameplay where Rama could develop relationships with three possible suitors that can affect the narrative.

+Plot

+Synopsis

+Rama, a young musician has the ambition to start indie band.
+In a vibrant city of Jakarta, Rama and his friends open a gig in a cafe, many of them look forward to the event.
+Cinta, who is Rama's girlfriend attended the gig even though her condition is unwell.
+The gig went successful, and Rama is invited to celebrate the gig in a bar.
+Unbeknownst to Rama, the celebration went harrow after Cinta passed away in the same day.

+The death of Cinta takes a toll on Rama and makes him struggle to move on with life.
+Whilst his close friends and bandmates are all determined to help him move on, Rama has been stuck for more than a year.
+He is neglecting his music, his mental health, and his relationships.